 If you’re interested in making homemade pancetta, but don’t know much about curing meats (like me!), you’ll love this simple mock pancetta recipe!
-With herbs and spices, you can mimic the flavor of traditional pancetta for use in all of your favorite recipes (like Bucatini all’Amatriciana for example).
+With herbs and spices, you can mimic the flavor of traditional pancetta for use in all of your favorite recipes (like Bolognese Sauce and Bucatini all’Amatriciana).

 A few years ago, Keith and I spent just over 9 weeks in Italy – we even wrote a travel guide.
 (Between you and me, that’s a smidge too long to be away from home – at least when you spend each week in a new town or city.)

 I missed a lot of non-Italian foods while we were there because they’re nearly impossible to find: burgers, Thai food, Mexican food.